 Samantha Long, Administrative Assistant

-Samantha is a graduate of Western University with a degree in Psychology and a Diploma in Not-for-Profit Management.
+Samantha is a graduate of Western University with a degree in Psychology and a diploma in Not-for-Profit Management.
 She has worked with a variety of local non-profits in London to help create a better community both environmentally and artistically.
-She became involved with Amabile Choirs of London in October 2018 when she was hired as the organization’s Administrative Assistant.
-Her favourite past times include calligraphy and listening to Broadway music.
+She became involved with Amabile in 2018.
+She enjoys a wide variety of music, and enjoys hiking and finding new adventures.